Microsoft Teams

 Error in API call to Microsoft Teams: [403] - UnknownError

-, then it means the AAD application has insufficient permissions.Since the integration works based on Docker port mapping, it can't function if the Docker is set to run with the host networking (
+command you will need to regenerate the Authorization code parameter by running the microsoft-teams-generate-login-url command, and to verify the authentication by running the !microsoft-teams-auth-test command.Since the integration works based on Docker port mapping, it can't function if the Docker is set to run with the host networking (

 --network=host